Ibmurai/mysql-auto-db-proxy/README.md

 ## Purpose

 This proxy is intended for automated deployments with Docker Swarm stacks where each service needs its own MySQL database.
 It's **NOT** suitable for production use.

 ## Features

 - **Automatic database creation**
-- **Database name validation**
 - **Environment-based configuration**
 - **Robust error handling**
 - **Connection timeouts**